omshri22121999/ch5019-2020-spring-project/README.md

 - `pip install -r requirements.txt`
 - `bash setup.sh` (On Linux)

-The project codes can be run using Jupyter Notebook
+The project codes can be run using Jupyter Notebook.
+Use Python 3.6 or above.